chaitanyame/github_copilot_harness_framework/CONTRIBUTING.md

-# Contributing to Agent Harness Framework
+# Contributing to Selfie PullAI

-First off, thank you for considering contributing to the Agent Harness Framework! 🎉
+First off, thank you for considering contributing to Selfie PullAI! 🎉

 This document provides guidelines and instructions for contributing to this project.